 Those are just a few of the 'everyday birds' that most Kenyans encounter in their daily lives.
 There are many more of course.

-(For some useful books to help you learn about the birds of Kenya and other parts of Africa, check out these book recommendations.)
+(For some useful books to help you learn about the birds of Kenya and other parts of Africa, check out our Books For Birders section.)

-Finally, if you would like some bird watching tips to learn the birds around you, here are a few:
+Finally, if you would like some birding tips to learn the birds around you, here are a few:

 - Join a local birding club.
 The best group for bird watching in Nairobi is Nature Kenya, which holds weekly bird walks in Nairobi and also does birding trips to other parts of Kenya.
 Other organizations that hold birding activities in Kenya include A Rocha Kenya at the coast and Kenya Women Birders.
 Birding with more experienced birders is a very effective way of improving your bird identification skill.

 - Go on a birding tour with a professional bird guide.
-Bird watching with a knowledgable bird guide in Kenya can make a huge difference in how quickly you learn how to identify the birds of Kenya.
+Birding with a knowledgeable bird guide in Kenya can make a huge difference in how quickly you learn how to identify the birds of Kenya.
 Some operate locally in their home areas (local guides) while others work throughout the country.
-Whether you're a visitor on a birding tour in Kenya or a Kenyan birder exploring the country, hiring a good bird guide is very worth it.
-Feel free to contact me if you would like recommendations for some good bird watching guides in Kenya.
+Whether you're a visitor on a birding tour in Kenya or a Kenyan birder exploring the country, hiring a good bird guide is always worth it.

 - Buy the basic tools.
-A good pair of binoculars and a proper bird book are two fundamental tools that any good birder should have.
-I recommend Birds of Kenya and Northern Tanzania (Zimmerman et al) or Birds of East Africa (Stevenson and Fanshawe) as great field guides for anyone interested in the birds of Kenya.
+A good pair of binoculars and a proper guide book are two fundamental tools that any good birder should have.
+I recommend Birds of Kenya and Northern Tanzania or Birds of East Africa as great field guides for anyone interested in the birds of Kenya.
+See more useful bird book recommendations in our Books For Birders blog.
+Other useful birding tools to have, although not so necessary if you are just starting out, are a spotting scope, camera, and audio recorder.